mohadeb550/SavorSpot-Cafe-Client/README.md

 SavorSpotCafe Live
 Live : [https://savorspot-cafe.web.app/](https://savorspot-cafe.web.app/)

-10 Feature of the project !
+Features of the project !

 -  You can add a new food from the 'Add Food' section.